-Ilko Stoyanov has been a partner with Advokatsko druzhestvo Stoyanov & Tsekova in cooperation with Schoenherr since 2007, where he specialises in Corporate/M&A and Competition Law.
+Ilko Stoyanov has been a partner with Advokatsko druzhestvo Stoyanov & Tsekova in cooperation with Schoenherr since 2007, where he specialises in corporate/M&A and competition law.
 Ilko regularly acts for clients on multinational acquisitions and corporate restructurings in the telecommunications, technology, media and advertising, insurance, manufacturing and energy industries.
 In addition, he advises clients on matters of antitrust (including investigations) and merger control, and regularly instructs companies on competition compliance.
 Ilko graduated in Law from Sofia University and has an LL.M. degree from Columbia University Law School, where he was also an editor of the Columbia Journal of East European Law.
 He is a member of the Sofia Bar Association.
 Ilko is a regular speaker at conferences regarding M&A, foreign investments and competition law.
-He is the author of various publications and manuals in the field of mergers and acquisitions and merger control (The International Comparative Legal Guide to: Mergers & Acquisitions/Merger Control (Global Legal Group, 2008-2016) and International Cartel and Merger Enforcement Law (Giese King, 2008)).
+He is the author of various publications and manuals in the field of M&A and merger control (ICLG - Mergers & Acquisitions and ICLG - Merger Control (Global Legal Group, 2008-2018) and International Cartel and Merger Enforcement Law (Giese King, 2008)).